 Read more by clicking on the profiles links below.

-Julie’s journey from cadet accountant in 1998 to director of Boyce in 2009 is testament to the success of the firm’s cadetship program.
+Julie’s journey from cadet accountant in 1998 to Principal Advisor of Boyce in 2009 is testament to the success of the firm’s cadetship program.
 The diverse client base of the Cooma office provided Julie with a thorough grounding in all aspects of public accounting and since 2004 she has managed the firm’s specialist superannuation division, providing accounting and regulatory compliance for almost 500 self-managed superannuation funds.
 A naturally bright personality and positive attitude allowed Julie to rise above the serious burns injury she sustained as a child to become a spokesperson for the Burns Support Foundation, a non-profit organisation that assists burns survivors and their families.
 Julie is often found to be helping out at the family camps the organisation holds.
 Growing up on the family farm at Boorowa ingrained Julie with a life-long passion for rural life; and in her spare time Julie assists her husband and two young daughters to run their farm outside of Cooma where they produce cross-bred lambs and grow irrigated lucerne.

 Scott commenced his accounting career with Boyce in 2001 as a cadet accountant and graduated with a Bachelor of Commerce in 2004.
 Scott continued his studies to qualify as a Chartered Accountant (CA) in 2006.
 As is characteristic, Scott was quickly recognised as leadership material and was appointed as a director of the firm in 2012.